Malay1121/Auction-Application/README.md

 # auction

-This is an website which I and my friend made for a cricket tournament in our school.
+This is a website which I and my friend made for a cricket tournament in our school.
 We made this website using Flutter/Dart and Python.
 I worked on Flutter/Dart and my friend worked on Python.
 We used Websockets and REST Api to make this project possible.
 We used this application to decide the teams.

 ## How does it work